A topic from the subject of Organic Chemistry in Chemistry.

 Significance

 Natural products have been a rich source of drug leads and therapeutic agents for centuries.
-Many modern drugs, such as aspirin, morphine, and penicillin, are either natural products or derived from natural products.
-Experimenting with natural products is a key step in drug design and a promising avenue for the discovery of new treatments for various diseases.
+Many modern drugs, such as aspirin, morphine, and penicillin, are either natural products or derived from them.
+Experimenting with natural products is a crucial step in drug design and offers a promising avenue for discovering new treatments for various diseases.

 Procedure